JMRI/JMRI/scripts/HOWTO-distribution.md

 ./scripts/releasesummary 4.15.4
 ```

 This will print a bunch of text in several sections.
-Save that for later (or edit it into the website/releaselist, release note files and GitHub info below)
+Save that for later and edit it into the website/releaselist, release note files and GitHub info below.

 ====================================================================================
 ## Create GitHub Release and upload files